z3c0/vistos_legacy/README.md

 Senator Edward M. Kennedy, Biography
 ```

 Due to limitations in the GovInfo API, directly retrieving data about a member is not possible.
-V attempts to work around these limitations by first requesting the members Bioguide data, and using the information found there to narrow down where to locate the member's data within the GovInfo API.
+Vistos attempts to work around these limitations by first requesting the members Bioguide data, and using the information found there to narrow down where to locate the member's data within the GovInfo API.

 #### `.bioguide_id` <a name="member_bioguide_id"></a>